chinamike65/hugo-tuolesi/content/book3/book3en.md

 Then he grabbed people everywhere and chopped off other people's thumbs.
 A total of 999 thumbs were chopped off, and many people died at the same time.

-Finally, when he was only a thumb away, he saw Shakyamuni Buddha, and he kept chasing after him.
+Finally, when he was only a thumb away, he saw Shakyamuni Buddha, and he chased after him.
 The Buddha seemed to be walking slowly, step by step, and his fingers could not catch up with all his strength.

-Later, the Buddha stopped and put his finger in front of the Buddha.
+After a while, the Buddha stopped and put out his finger.
 He wanted the Buddha's thumb.
 Buddha Shakyamuni asked, "What do you want to do?"
 He said, "My master wants to teach me a mantra, which requires a rosary made of the thumbs of a thousand living people."

 The Buddha said: "You are ignorant of the good teacher, this is an evil teacher, you must stay away from him.

 You have killed nine hundred and ninety-nine people like this and chopped off their thumbs, what a sin!
 After hearing this, Zhigao regretted it, converted to Buddhism, and repented before Shakyamuni Buddha.
-After a few years, his karma was eliminated and he attained the fruit of Arahantship.
+After a few years, his karma was eliminated and he attained the fruit of Arhatship.

 When Venerable Milarepa was a child, his father died, his uncle and aunt seized his family's property and made him, his mother and sister work for them as servants.

 His mother often said to him, "I heard that there is a Bon religion in Tibet.
-You go to learn some skills and come back and curse them.
+I want you to go and learn some skills and come back and curse them.
 If you don't go, I will hang myself in front of you."

-Milarepa went to Bon to teach the method of curse.
+Milarepa went to Bon to learn the method of curse.

-After returning, on the wedding day of his uncle's eldest son, Milarepa chanted a curse, thunder exploded in the air, hailstorms fell, houses collapsed, and thirty-five people and horses were killed.
+On returning, on the wedding day of his uncle's eldest son, Milarepa chanted a curse.
+Thunder exploded in the air, hailstorms fell, houses collapsed, and thirty-five people and horses were killed.

-This is a very serious killing.
+This was a very serious killing.
 Later, Milarepa eliminated this karma through ascetic practice and repentance.

 Therefore, no matter how great the negative karma is, it can be eliminated through repentance.